Cherreads

 "Where did that come from?"

 Yuri blinked once.
 Dae-sung's eyes narrowed.
-Even the instructor paused.
+Even Sora stopped spinning her stylus.

 Michael caught the knife, rolled it once across his knuckles, and looked toward Park.